mfuu/sortable-dnd/docs/guide/options.md

 | -------- | ----------- |
 | `String` | `''`        |

-Direction of Sortable, will be detected automatically if not given
+Direction of Sortable, will be detected automatically if not given.

 ## `easing`